streetpea/chiaki-ng/docs/setup/configuration.md

 === "New to Using Chiaki on Steam Deck"

+    1. Set up your PlayStation console for remote play

+        1. Enable remote play

+            === "PS5"

+                Go to `Settings -> System -> Remote Play` and turn on:

+                1. `Enable Remote Play`

+            === "PS4"

+                1. Go to `Settings -> Remote Play Connection Settings` and turn on:

+                    1. `Enable Remote Play`

+                2. Go to `Settings -> Account Management -> Activate as Your Primary PS4` and select:

+                    1. `Activate`

+        2. Enable waking your console from rest mode

+            === "PS5"

+                Go to `Settings -> System -> Power Saving -> Features Available in Rest Mode` and turn on:

+                1. `Stay Connected to the Internet`
+                2. `Enable Turning on PS5 from Network`

+            === "PS4"

+                Go to `Settings -> Power Save Settings -> Set Function Available in Rest Mode` and turn on:

+                1. `Stay Connected to the Internet`

+                2. `Enable turning on PS4 from Network`

-    1. Get your PlayStation AccountID (This is needed to access your ps account)
+    3. Get your PlayStation AccountID (This is needed to access your ps account)

         1. Run the flatpak with the `psn-account-id` command